Table of contents

 Designation for student support purposes

 The Government provides financial support for tuition fees and living costs for HE students, domiciled in England, and for tuition fees of students from the European Union, who are studying in England.
-This support ('student support') is made available through the Student Loans Company in the form of grants or loans.
-The fees are paid direct to the HE providers on the student's behalf and the maintenance support is paid direct to the student.
+This support ('student support') is made available through the Student Loans Company (SLC) in the form of loans.
+The fees are paid directly to the HE providers on the student's behalf and the maintenance support is paid directly to the student.

 Student support is governed by regulations made under the Teaching and Higher Education Act 1998.
 The current regulations are the Education (Student Support) Regulations 2011 (as amended).
 These regulations govern the types of course that can attract student support and the conditions that qualify a higher education provider's students to receive it.

-All HE courses that comply with these regulations in HEFCE-funded HEIs, further education colleges and other institutions maintained or assisted by a local education authority, are automatically designated as eligible for student support.
+All HE courses that comply with these regulations, whether they are delivered in HEFCE-funded HEIs, further education colleges or other institutions maintained or assisted by a local education authority, are automatically designated as eligible for student support.
 This is known as 'institutional designation'.
 A voluntary agreement covering these institutions is in place with the Secretary of State for Education that details the conditions associated with this arrangement.

 The Secretary of State for Education designates HE courses in other providers as eligible under the student support regulations on a course-by-course basis.
-This is known as specific-course designation.
-This includes initial teaching training courses that have been accredited by the National College for Teaching and Leadership and delivered by providers that are not funded by HEFCE (school centred initial teaching training) as well as HE courses that are delivered by providers (often referred to as alternative providers).
+This is known as specific course designation.
+This includes initial teaching training courses that have been accredited by the Department for Education and are delivered by providers that are not funded by HEFCE (school centred initial teaching training) as well as HE courses that are delivered by providers (often referred to as alternative providers).
 These providers must meet the criteria and conditions both at the time their course is designated for student support and on a continuing basis thereafter.
 The criteria and conditions normally lay down requirements concerning academic quality and performance, course eligibility, and financial sustainability, management and governance.
-If a provider wishes more than 50 of its full-time students to receive student support, they must enter the student number control process and subscribe to HESA.
-A similar process is expected to apply to part-time and distance learning students.
+There are two types of student number controls that apply to undergraduate students at providers with specific course designation: student number controls and the student number allowance.
+These controls are explained fully in Specific Course Designation Guidance: Policy and Guidance for Alternative Providers of Higher Education: Criteria and Conditions.

 Providers whose courses are designated on a course-by-course basis, together with their courses, are listed in the HEFCE Register of HE providers.